mrvillafria/School_District_Analysis/README.md

 ![bottom_five_new](/Resources/bottom_five_new.PNG)

 ### Math and Reading Scores by Grade
+The biggest change of results is shown below because it is based by grade.
+Since we were only replacing 9th graders from Thomas High School's scores with NaN, you can see that value changed for both reading and math.
+The rest of the data in the file is the same because we did not update or replace that data.

 |Original Math Scores by Grade     |Updated Math Scores by Grade      |
 |------------|-------------|